IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 will confirm if your expectations are met.
 Test-Kitchen is a Ruby-based tool so you will need Ruby installed.
 This is the first time I've used Ruby so to clarify some terminology:

-* A Ruby gem is a module or library that you can install and use in every project on your machine.
+* A Ruby Gem is a module or library that you can install and use in every project on your machine.
 * RubyGems is a package manager for the Ruby programming language that provides a standard format for distributing Gems.
-* <a href="https://rubygems.org" target="_blank">https://rubygems.org</a> is the public repository to host gems.
+* <a href="https://rubygems.org" target="_blank">https://rubygems.org</a> is the public repository to host Gems.

 ---